What is it like to be a Business Analyst?

 Business analysis

-Recently, the analyst profession within the field of software development has rapidly gained popularity among not only the IT sphere, but also other specialties.
-Students, young professionals, experienced employees, many show a passionate interest in the mysterious and intriguing phrase "business analyst".
+Recently, the analyst profession within the field of software development has rapidly gained popularity among the IT sphere and other specialties.
+Many students, young professionals, and experienced employees are passionate about the mysterious and intriguing phrase business analyst.
 This leads everyone to the main question: What is it like?
-Today we talk about the professional analyst, the qualities required of an analysts, as well as the pros and cons of this craft.
+Today we talk about the professional analyst, the qualities required of an analyst, as well as the pros and cons of this craft.

-In practice, the essence of the analyst's work may vary depending on the role of the analyst on the project.
+In practice, the essence of the analyst's work may vary depending on the analyst's role in the project.
 The most common varieties of IT-analysts are:

-Business Analyst, BA - is a specialist dealing with the study and modeling of a particular subject area.
-In other words, he must find out the wishes of the client, analyze them, supplement, if necessary, to conclude and transfer to the development team.
-The BA should be the face of the team, sociable, well-behaved, comfortable in finding a common language with the client.
-Technical knowledge is not required for the business analyst, it is much more important for the knowledge of the customer's language and features of its culture.
+Business Analyst, BA - is a specialist in studying and modeling a particular subject area.
+In other words, he must find out the client's wishes, analyze them, and supplement them, if necessary, to conclude and transfer them to the development team.
+The BA should be the face of the team, sociable, well-behaved, and comfortable in finding a common language with the client.
+Technical knowledge is not required for the business analyst; it is much more important to have knowledge of the customer's language and features of its culture.

-System Analyst, SA - someone, who is much closer to the development team than the BA.
-The specialist, who must translate the high-level of the requirements of the software to the team provided by a business analyst in the form of detailed functional requirements for the system.
+System Analyst, SA - someone much closer to the development team than the BA.
+The specialist must translate the high-level requirements of the software to the team provided by a business analyst in the form of detailed functional requirements for the system.
 This information is, of course, in the language of the development team.
-Often he has to also offer specific technical solutions and design of the system architecture.
+Often he has also to offer specific technical solutions and design of the system architecture.

 Business analytics

-1. Analytical mind, that is not inherent everyone from birth, but develops the analytical skills can any of us, so do not despair.
+1. Analytical mind is not inherent to everyone from birth, but it develops the analytical skills that any of us can develop, so do not despair.

-2. The ability to notice details, attention and systemic thinking.
-On the one hand, these qualities are characteristic for a person with an analytical mind, but it is certain skills or habits that one should develop in himself.
+2. The ability to notice details, attention, and systemic thinking.
+On the one hand, these qualities are characteristic of a person with an analytical mind, but one should develop certain skills or habits in himself.

 3. Interpersonal skills and communication, namely: